ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 ### Localization

 CKEditor&nbsp;5 supports {@link getting-started/setup/ui-language multiple UI languages}, and so does the official React component.
-Follow the instructions below to translate CKEditor&nbsp;5 in your React application.

-Pass the translations you need into the `translations` array inside the configuration of the `useCKEditorCloud` hook.
+To translate the editor, pass the languages you need into the `translations` array inside the configuration of the `useCKEditorCloud` hook.

 ```jsx
 import React from 'react';